anamikarunpod/runPod_case_study/README.md

 # Overview

 Using the RunPod platform to deploy a serverless endpoint running a machine learning model.
-The endpoint should be capable of receiving a request and generating a corresponding response.testing
+The endpoint should be capable of receiving a request and generating a corresponding response.

 ## runPod_case_study